Beginner's guide to landscape astrophotography: Equipment recommendations for different budgets

 Astrophotography has a special appeal: the night sky offers fascinating subjects that can be captured in impressive images with the right equipment.
-But which camera, lenses and accessories are suitable for beginners?
-In this article, I give recommendations for different price ranges - from a budget setup to semi-professional equipment.
+But which camera, lenses, and accessories are suitable for beginners?
+In this article, I provide recommendations for different price ranges—from a budget setup to semi-professional equipment.

-This set is ideal for beginners who are starting out on a limited budget but still want to take their first high-quality astrophotos.
+This set is ideal for beginners who are starting out on a limited budget but still want to take their first high-quality astrophotographs.

 Sony a6000

 The Sony a6000 is an excellent choice for beginners in astrophotography.
-It has an APS-C sensor with good low-light performance and offers excellent value for money.
+It features an APS-C sensor with good low-light performance and offers excellent value for money.

 Samyang 12mm f2

 A fast wide-angle lens is essential for landscape astrophotography.
-The Samyang 12mm f/2 offers high speed, a wide field of view and solid optical quality.
+The Samyang 12mm f/2 offers high light intensity, a wide field of view, and solid optical quality.

-A sturdy tripod is necessary for long exposures.
-There are usable aluminum tripods in this price range that are sufficient for beginners.
+A stable tripod is necessary for long exposures.
+In this price range, there are usable aluminum tripods that are sufficient for beginners.

-• An intervalometer makes it possible to take long exposures and time-lapse sequences.
+• An intervalometer enables you to take long exposures and timelapse sequences.

 • A dew heater prevents the lens from fogging up.

-• A power bank to operate the dew heater and charge the batteries (for cell phone or camera).
+• A power bank to operate the dew heater and charge the batteries (for cell phones or cameras).

 For ambitious beginners who want better image quality and more control over their shots.

-A full frame camera like the Sony a7 offers better low light performance and lower image noise compared to APS-C cameras.
-The A7r performs similarly well with the advantage of having more megapixels (36mpx) while the a7s delivers the best low light quality, even at high ISO values like 6400/12800
+A full-frame camera such as the Sony a7 offers better low-light performance and less image noise compared to APS-C cameras.
+The A7r performs similarly well with the advantage of having more megapixels (36mpx), while the a7s delivers the best low-light quality, even at high ISO values such as 6400/12800.

 The Tokina Firin 20mm f/2 is a fast wide-angle lens with high optical quality that is ideal for astrophotography.

-This carbon tripod offers high stability with low weight - ideal for transportation into the great outdoors.
+This carbon tripod offers high stability and low weight—ideal for transporting into nature.

-The same accessories as the budget setup, but with higher quality options for more reliability and performance.
+The same accessories as in the budget setup, but with higher-quality options for greater reliability and performance.

-• An intervalometer makes it possible to take long exposures and time-lapse sequences.
+• An intervalometer enables you to take long exposures and timelapse sequences.

 • A dew heater prevents the lens from fogging up.

-• A power bank to operate the dew heater and charge the batteries (for cell phone or camera).
+• A power bank to operate the dew heater and charge the batteries (for cell phones or cameras).

 For serious astrophotographers who aspire to a professional level.